 If your requirements change then HUNT ENGINEERING will be able to supply assemblies or component parts to meet your needs but a charge will apply.

 "DIGITAL I/O n" Connector Pin-out

 The connector sits against the top surface of the PCB, facing upwards away from the board.
-Connectors A and B are as shown in the diagram below.
-Connector C also includes RS232/RS485 signals as detailed in the following section.

 Where n is the Connector letter A or B.